NextCenturyCorporation/neon-dash/src/app/library/README.md

 #### FilterService

 The **FilterService** manages all of the filters created by your frontend application.
-It uses [filter designs](#what-is-a-filter-design) to decide how filters should be added and deleted based on their common data sources (datastore/database/table/field), operators, and formats; notifies listeners whenever filters are changed; and creates filters on [related fields](#what-is-a-related-field).
+It uses [filter designs](#what-is-a-filter-design) to decide how filters should be added and deleted based on their common data sources (datastore/database/table/field), operators, and formats; notifies listeners whenever filters are changed; and creates filters on configured [relations](#what-is-a-relation).

 #### SearchService